 Coffee is often associated with Italy, but Germany has played an outsized role in its history too.
 The paper filter was invented by a Dresden housewife, and the city of Emmerich am Rhein was home to one of the first automated drum roaster.
 Now, there’s another reason to turn to Deutschland for your java fix, with the arrival of Hanover Coffee in China.
 Founded by Andreas Berndt in 2011, the former marketing man opened the first premium coffee bar and bean shop in Hanover, which has since grown to supply private customers, high-class hotels, restaurants, companies, and cafés in Germany with over 30 different types of coffee beans.
 Last year, Berndt’s sons, Fabian and Flemming, came out to China to set up their first overseas branch.
 Now operating out of a roastery in Changde, Hunan province, where a ‘German Town’ has been erected (the photo shows the roastering plant in that town).
 They use a the medium roast, also known as a Vienna roast, which is not too light or dark.
 The coffee beans are roasted at around 190 degrees Celsius, or as low as possible, to preserve the full aroma.
 They use a Probat drum roaster from Germany.
 Their green beans are checked in Germany before they’re shipped to China and checked again.

-Luckin Coffee – playing the nationalist card . . . and loosing
+Luckin Coffee – playing the nationalist card . . . with ups and downs

 The nationalist trend in Chinese politics is also entering the fierce competition in the coffee market.
 Newcomer Luckin (Ruixin) Coffee, with its HQ in the coastal city of Xiamen, opened 525 stores in the first four months of 2018.
 It has wooed more than 1.3 million customers and created an internet frenzy by challenging coffee giant Starbucks.
 With investment of more than RMB 1 billion from Lu Zhengyao, CEO of car rental company Ucar Inc, and other founding members, Luckin Coffee aims to grab some of Starbucks’ market share with a combination of delivery services, lower prices and smaller-sized stores-a brand strategy it calls Any Moment.
 Qian Zhiya, CEO and founder of Luckin Coffee, and previously an executive at UCar, said the goal is to offer Chinese consumers an alternative to Starbucks.
 “The market will not only have Starbucks.
 Every country has their own coffee brand,” Qian said.
 Luckin Coffee said their secret ingredient for creating “a decent cup of coffee” is their select Arabica coffee beans, world-leading coffee machines and professional baristas.
 Of its stores already in operation, 294 are brick-and-mortar cafes between 30 to 50 square meters in size.
 Some 231 receive delivery orders only.
 Qian said, in the future the delivery kitchens will comprise less than 15% of the total.
 Luckin is also using high tech to distinguish itself.